-The Urban Agriculture certificate prepares graduates to operate their own farm or work in the community food system.
+The Organic Farming certificate prepares graduates to operate their own farm or work in the community food system.
 Graduates will be qualified to run small-scale farms, work closely with existing farmers, and be advocates of local food systems.
 Other career opportunities include working and managing community gardens, farmers markets, and school gardens.

-For information contact Renee Harber, Horticulture advisor, 503-594-3294 or rharber@clackamas.edu
+For information contact Horticulture Department, 503-594-3292 or lorettam@clackamas.edu